himanshuvnm/Sparse_Neural_Network/README.md

 $$ M= \mathbb{I}(S>\tau);~~W_{\text{sparse}}=W\otimes M,$$

 where $W\otimes M$ represents the Hadamard product, that is, element-wise product between the two linear operators. $M$ is a binary mask and $\tau$ is chosen such that a fixed sparsity ratio is enforced.
 The sparse layer is embedded inside a simple MLP architecture: `Input → SparseLinear → ReLU → Linear → Output`.

+---
+## 🔹 Results
+The project produces the following outputs (not in order of their python code execution):
+- Training loss curve
+- Sparse weight visualization
+- Prediction vs ground truth plots